Please do not attend parkrun if you display any COVID-19 symptoms

 We hope these tips help to ensure that Crystal Palace parkrun is fun and safe for everyone.

-There are pubic toilets next to the start.
+There are public toilets next to the start.